-Fish oil contains omega-3 fatty acids which are essential for overall health.
-They also help reduce pain and inflammation in the body (x).
-Take one or two fish oil softgels two to three times daily (x).
+Fish oil contains omega-3 fatty acids, which are essential for overall health.
+They also help reduce pain and inflammation in the body. (x) Take one or two fish oil softgels two to three times daily. (x)

 The Bottom Line

-However, regular exercise, stretching and supplements such as vitamin D and fish oil can help muscles and bones grow properly, while herbs like ginger, bromelain and curcumin can help with pain management.
+However, regular exercise, stretching and supplements such as vitamin D and fish oil can help muscles and bones grow correctly.
+In contrast, herbs like ginger, bromelain and curcumin can help with pain management.